skalixur/words/README.md

-# words
+# Words

 Website that shows you words.
 Many words.
+Click to draw highlighted, smaller words.